ibm-cloud-docs/cephaas/host_rename.md

 {: #renaming-hosts-api}
 {: api}

-To update your host name with the API, you can make use of the `PATCH /hosts/{id}` request to modify the host details.
+To update your host name by using the API, you can use the `PATCH /hosts/{id}` request to modify the host details.
 Specify the values for the parameter that you want to modify in the request to update the details.

 Make a `PATCH /hosts/{id}` request to update or rename a host.